gideondsouza/gideondsouza/_posts/2014-12-4-ajax-upload-files-with-asp.net-mvc-and-uploadify.md

 ![Asp.net-mvc Ajax Upload screenshot][4]

-It allows you to select multiple files, uploads them asynchronously.
-Then appends a link to the file, assuming it's an image.
+It allows you to (1) select multiple files, (2)uploads these files asynchronouslyto your aspnetmvc app and finally(3) appends a link to the file, assuming it's an image.

 I uploaded a picture of my [Arduino Starter Kit][5] :)